 User Engagement Reports: Users who have not allowed sharing will not appear in these reports.

 Audience Insights Users Views: Audience Insights views of users who have not consented to share will not be viewable.

 Users and Groups List Export: Users who have not consented to share their data will be anonymized in the Users and Groups user list export.
-The total number of created, invited, or logged in Users will be accurate, but if consent has not been granted, those users will be anonymized.
+The total number of created, invited, or logged-in Users will be accurate.

 Exports using integrations: Users who have not consented to share their data will not be included in the data sent via integrations.